 Articles tagged with: afghanistan

-9/11, blog, Central & South Asia, Featured, Headline, North America, The Middle East & North Africa »
+9/11, blog, Central & South Asia, Featured, North America, The Arab World »

 The false flag 9/11 attacks of ten years ago saw the advent of the ‘War on Terror’ and ushered in a new era of global war, the target of which it cannot be denied is Islam and Muslim nations.
 Adding context to this, Mark Glenn’s December 2010 interview with Pakistani analyst Zaid Hamid is incredibly instructive.

 Several essential historical events are covered which bear on current events in intimate ways and simply must be kept in mind in order to reach a working understanding of the ‘War on …